ICGGroup/Merge-Model/README.md

 ```

 That's it, now you are ready to use NPM to install the necessary components.

+## Completing and Verifying Installation

-This is very easy and can be accomplished with a single command
+Installing the required node modules is very easy and can be accomplished with a single command

 ```
 npm install